sanishsuwal7/Neurips-CogInterp/README.md

     - resnet_18.py: Implementation of ResNet 18 model.
     - saliency_maps.ipynb : Code to generate saliency maps for models using various explanation methods.
     - utils.ipynb: Helper functions.

+## Note:
+The code for craft has been derived from the original work which can be accessed at: https://github.com/deel-ai/Craft